-Acesian Technologies (International) Pte Ltd was incorporated on 31 August 2020

-Active Building Technologies Pte Ltd is 100% owned by Acesian Star (S) Pte Ltd

-Acesian Star (S) Pte Ltd is under liquidation by an Order of Court made on 12 October 2020
+- 1 Acesian Technologies (International) Pte Ltd has lodged with ACRA application of striking off on 27 December 2021 - 2 Acesian Engineering Pte Ltd is under creditors' voluntary liquidation made on 31 December 2021 - 3 Active Building Technologies Pte Ltd ("ABT") is 100% owned by Acesian Star (S) Pte Ltd. On 11 March 2022, the Board of Directors of the Company had announced that ABT will be placed into creditors' voluntary liquidation. - 4 Acesian Star (S) Pte Ltd is under liquidation by an Order of Court made on 12 October 2020